Azure/azure-quickstart-templates/rhel-3tier-iaas/README.md

 This template will deploy:

-- Four storage account: 3 for storing VM's of each tier, 1 for storing diagnostics data.
+- Four storage accounts: 3 for storing VM's of each tier, 1 for storing diagnostics data.
 -	One Virtual Network with four subnets
 - 4 Network Security Group, one for each subnet
 -	External Load Balancer to load balance Web Traffic(HTTP & HTTPS) to web servers